AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-message.md

 When the [transactional message](../../channels/using/editing-transactional-message.md) is ready to be sent, it can be published.

-The steps to test, publish, pause, unpublish and delete an event are detailed below.
-This section also describes the transactional messaging retry process.
+The steps to publish, pause, unpublish and delete a transactional message are detailed below.
+This section also describes how to monitor the delivery and details the transactional messaging retry process.

 ## Transactional messaging publication process {#transactional-messaging-pub-process}